United States House Oversight Subcommittee on Transportation and Public Assets: Recent Activity

 The Subcommittee held its first hearing of the 111th Congress on March 25, 2009, entitled "Restoring the Financial Stability of the U.S. Postal Service: What Needs to be Done?" and Business Meeting on H.R.
 626, the "Federal Employees Paid Parental Leave Act of 2009."

 The Subcommittee's first activities during this Congress resulted in 28 print media clips and a feature on the 7:00 p.m. broadcast on CNN.

-Chairman Lynch announced the departure of the federal workforce Staff Director, Tania A. Shand.
+Chairman Stephen Lynch announced the departure of the federal workforce Staff Director, Tania A. Shand.
 Shand left the Subcommittee for a politically appointed position at the United States Office of Personnel Management.

-On March 3, 2009, Rep. Stephen F. Lynch introduced H.RES.
+On March 3, 2009, Representative Lynch introduced H.RES.
 1263, "to amend title 5, United States Code, to provide for the automatic enrollment of new participants in the Thrift Savings Plan, and to clarify the method for computing certain annuities based on part-time service; to allow certain employees of the District of Columbia to have certain periods of service credited for purposes relating to retirement eligibility; and for other purposes."

-On March 24, 2009, Rep. Stephen F. Lynch introduced H.RES.1686, "to provide for the protection and integrity of the United States mail."
+On March 24, 2009, Lynch introduced H.RES.1686, "to provide for the protection and integrity of the United States mail."